Graduate Courses

 Gabriel M. Citron

-A weekly, year-long workshop devoted to the critical discussion of research in progress in the ethnographic, historical, and normative study of religion and culture.
-Designed for dissertation writers receiving fellowships from the Center for the Study of Religion and post-doctoral fellows.
-Note: REL 521 (fall) and REL 522 (spring) constitute this year-long workshop.
+A weekly, year-long workshop focused on the current research of visiting presenters, current students, and faculty in American religious history.
+The workshop is designed primarily for Ph.D. students in the field, but is open as well to undergraduate concentrators with a strong background in the study of American religion and culture.
+Note: REL 523 (fall) and REL 524 (spring) constitute this year-long workshop.
 In order to receive credit and/or a grade, students must take the course both semesters.

 Instructors

-A weekly, year-long workshop devoted to the critical discussion of research in progress in the ethnographic, historical, and normative study of religion and culture.
-Designed for dissertation writers receiving fellowships from the Center for the Study of Religion and post-doctoral fellows.
-Note: REL 521 (fall) and REL 522 (spring) constitute this year-long workshop.
+A weekly, year-long workshop providing students in the Religions of Late Antiquity with the opportunity to present their current research for discussion.
+Note: REL 525 (fall) and REL 526 (spring) constitute this year-long workshop.
 In order to receive credit and/or a grade, students must take the course both semesters.

 Instructors